tamalsen2509/tamalsen2509/README.md

 - 📫 How to reach me = tamal.sen@outlook.com
 - ⚡ Fun fact= Food lover |A loud laugher| Love Sports

-###  Goals for 2021 = Learn Java and Solve 200 algorithmic challenge questions | Contribute in open source projects
+###  Goals for 2022 = Learn BlockChain Development and share with the world
 <br/>

 ### Language & tools that I use: